Cancer of the womb (uterus)

 When cancer develops in the womb, the cells change and grow in an abnormal way.
 A group of these cancer cells can form a tumour.
 Womb cancer is often called cancer of the uterus or uterine cancer.
 There are different types of womb cancer but the most common type is endometrial cancer.
 This affects the lining of the womb or endometrium.
 When cancer cells occur in the muscle layers of the womb, it is called sarcoma of the womb.
 The most common type is leiomyosarcoma.

 There are also some benign conditions of the womb such as endometriosis and fibroids.

-In Ireland, about 300 women are diagnosed with womb cancer each year.
+In 2017 it was estimated that 486 women in Ireland are diagnosed with womb cancer each year.
 It most commonly occurs in women after the menopause.

 For booklets and factsheets, including information about cancer types, treatments, side-effects, emotional effects, financial information and more.
 Visit our publications section.

 Note: Links to external websites are listed below.
 The Irish Cancer Society is not responsible for the contents of external websites.